TMap

 You can adjust symbol color, size and transparency in the "Symbol" section of the format pane.

-Drag a data column with string data type to the "Legend" bucket in the build visual pane, add "Latitude", "Longitude" and/or WKT data to the TMap visual, a categorical color map will be created as below:
+Drag a data column with string data type to the "Legend" bucket in the build visual pane, add a polygon layer by using WKT data in data model or built-in boundary data inside the visual or uploaded shape/geojson file to the TMap visual, and leave the fields "Latitude" and "Longitude" empty, a filled map will be created as below:

 TMap

-Drag a data column with string data type to the "Legend" bucket in the build visual pane, add WKT data to the TMap visual and leave the fields "Latitude" and "Longitude" empty, a filled map will be created as below:
+Drag a data column with numeric data type to the "Legend" bucket in the build visual pane, add a polygon layer by using WKT data in data model or built-in boundary data inside the visual or uploaded shape/geojson file to the TMap visual, and leave the fields "Latitude" and "Longitude" empty, a unclassed choropleth map will be created.

 TMap